 Life Outside Lessons

-When you’re not chilling in our comfortable Sixth Form common room, there’s plenty to keep you busy, interested and challenged.
-As well as lots of extra-curricular activities and opportunities, we encourage you to get involved in supporting the whole school.
+When you’re not spending time in our comfortable Sixth Form Common Room, there’s plenty to keep you busy, interested and challenged.
+As well as lots of extra-curricular activities and opportunities, we encourage you to get involved in supporting the whole school community.

 We find that students joining us for A levels from outside Churston are very valuable in this respect, because they bring a different perspective which benefits everyone.
 So whether you’re coming into Sixth Form from Churston or beyond, we’d love you to sign up to help.
 As well as opportunities to help within departments, there are several broader roles you can apply for.

 Our student mentors spend time with younger students, giving them support and encouragement in their subject, and giving them one-to-one tutoring when needed (with the guidance and supervision of teachers).
 While this has obvious benefits for the younger students, our mentors report that they too get a great deal out of being mentors.